nogibjj/IDS706_Project1_Beibei/README.md

 3. Add secrets to Github CodeSpaces
 4. Upload Dataset into the created cluster and connect it in Github CodeSpaces
 5. Make sure remote connect is working and Databricks remote connection works
+## Dataset:
+- The dataset that I have downloaded is BikeSharing dataset (Link: https://www.kaggle.com/datasets/shrutipandit707/bikesharing), named as `day_2.csv` on Databricks
+-  This dataset provides the information about the bike rent status based on date, weather, etc features